 Ending Balance of Total Amounts Assessed but not yet Collected (i.e. receivable balance) Total Waivers During the Fiscal Period (i.e. non-cash reduction of receivable balances, such as time served or community service)

 TOWNS OF NEWELTON AND ST. JOSEPH JOINTLY OWNED GAS LINE OPERATION AND MAINTENANCE FUND STATEMENT OF NET POSITION

-June 30, 2022 UNAUDITED
+For the Year Ended June 30, 2023 UNAUDITED